JonyKapash/Facebook-clone/README.md

 # Facebook-clone
-Simple Front-End web app made with React, Firebase, and Material-UI.
+Simple Front-End web app made with React, and Material-UI.

 ### About